cortex-lab/Rigbox/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via creation of a [github issue](https://github.com/cortex-lab/Rigbox/issues) (preferred), or email with the [project maintainers](#project-maintainers).

-Please adhere to our [Code of Conduct](#code-of-conduct).
+The purpose of this document is NOT meant to overwhelm potential contributors; rather, it is to establish a protcol for the project maintainers to follow when they are reviewing new code.
+Contributors should not feel like they must adhere to every point in this document without feedback or advice before submitting a pull request: contributors should feel at ease submitting pull requests and using this document as a reference, and it is the project maintainers' roles to work with contributors to ensure new code adheres to the guidelines defined in this document, including the [Code of Conduct](#code-of-conduct).

-We roughly follow a [gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) without using 'git-flow' extensions.
+For contributing new code to this repository, we roughly follow a [gitflow workflow](https://nvie.com/posts/a-successful-git-branching-model).
 We also support [forking workflows](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow) for contributors who wish to fork this repository and maintain their own local versions.

-If you are unfamiliar with repositories with submodules, please first read this helpful [blog post.](https://github.blog/2016-02-01-working-with-submodules/)
+Rigbox relies on the [signals](https://github.com/cortex-lab/signals) and [alyx-matlab](https://github.com/cortex-lab/alyx-matlab) repositories as submodules for designing and running behavioral tasks, and communicating with an [Alyx](https://github.com/cortex-lab/alyx) database, respectively.
+For contributors who are unfamiliar with repositories with submodules, please read this helpful [blog post.](https://github.blog/2016-02-01-working-with-submodules/)

 ## Contributing - Our Pull Request Process